Who was Jesus (PBUH)?

 This fact however, does not imply that Jesus is divine in essence or spirit, or that he is worthy of worship, because the creation of Adam was more miraculous than Jesus (PBUT).

-If Jesus’ miraculous birth was proof that he was God’s incarnate or His son, then Adam (PBUT) would have had more right over this divinity than him.
+If Jesus’ miraculous birth was proof that he was God’s incarnate or son, then Adam (PBUT) would have more right over this divinity than him.

 “Indeed, the likeness of Jesus with God is as the likeness of Adam.
 He (God) created him of dust, then He said to him: ‘Be!’ and he was.’”
 (Quran 3:59)

-Muslims, like Christians, believe that Jesus (PBUH) performed miracles, which were performed by the will and permission of God.
+Muslims, like Christians, believe that Jesus (PBUH) performed miracles by the will and permission of God.
 God refers to this in the Quran:

-God sent all the prophets with miracles specific to the nation to whom they were sent to, to affirm the truthfulness of their message.
+God sent all the prophets with miracles specific to their nation to affirm the truthfulness of their message.
 Such miracles were only performed by God’s will and the miracles performed by Jesus (PBUH) were no different.

-The Jews were well advanced in the field of medicine, and the miracles Jesus (PBUH) brought, were of this nature to prove the truthfulness of His message and to convince the Jews.
+The Jews were well advanced in the field of medicine, and the miracles Jesus (PBUH) brought, were of this nature to prove the truthfulness of His message and to convince them.

 Some of the early Christians were Unitarians and even today, there are Christian Unitarian churches that do not accept the Trinity.

-Notable Rationalist Unitarians include thinkers such as Ralph Waldo Emerson (American); scientists such as Isaac Newton (British); and famous figures such as Florence Nightingale (British) in nursing and humanitarianism; Charles Dickens (British) in literature; and Frank Lloyd Wright (American) in architecture.
+Notable Rationalist Unitarians include thinkers such as Ralph Waldo Emerson (American); scientists like Isaac Newton (British); and famous figures such as Florence Nightingale (British) in nursing and humanitarianism; Charles Dickens (British) in literature; and Frank Lloyd Wright (American) in architecture.

 Muslims believe in the absolute Oneness of God, Who is the Supreme Being, free of human limitations, needs and wants.
 He has no partners in His Divinity.
 He is the Creator of everything and is completely separate from His creation.

 This was the same message brought by all the prophets of God, including Jesus (PBUH).
-Despite the numerous changes made within the Bible, when one looks at the older texts, one will not find any accounts of Jesus (PBUH) himself declaring that he was the “son” of God or part of the “Trinity.”
+Despite numerous changes made within the Bible, one will not find any accounts of Jesus (PBUH) within older texts, declaring that he was the “son” of God or part of the “Trinity.”

-The Quran re-affirms this and explains that Jesus (PBUH) was a prophet sent to call people towards the worship of One God.
-God narrates of Jesus (PBUH) in the Quran:
+The Quran re-affirms this and explains that Jesus (PBUH) was a prophet sent to call people towards the worship of One God:

 “They have certainly disbelieved who say; ‘God is the Messiah, the son of Mary’ while the Messiah has said; ‘O Children of Israel, worship God, my Lord and your Lord.’”
 (Quran 5:72)

-Giving God a partner or a child is a derogation of His Magnificence.
-The Quran appeals to human logic in its explanation of why God cannot have partners.
+Giving God a partner or child is a derogation of His Magnificence.
+The Quran appeals to human logic to understand why God cannot have partners.

 “Allah (God) did not give birth to a son nor is there any God besides Him.
 (If there were), each god would have become an independent ruler over its creation and some would have tried to rule over others!
 May God be exalted above all that they attribute to Him.”
 (Quran 23:91)

-If there were to be a partner or a child with Him, then the power would be shared between them and neither would have complete authority.
+If there was a partner or child with Him, then the power would be shared between them and neither would have complete authority.
 This is not fitting for the Majesty of the Creator of all things:

 “It is not fitting that Allah (God) give birth to a son.
 May he be exalted above all they associate with Him.”
 (Quran 19:35)

 The phrase Son of God, Sons of God and Children of God is commonly found in the Bible.
-Muslims believe that each human being could be called the son/daughter of God because he/she was created by God.
+Muslims believe that each human being could be called the son/daughter of God because we were created by God.

-Hence, there is nothing special or divine about Jesus (PBUH) being called the Son of God and Jesus (PBUH) should not therefore be worshiped and neither should the Angel Gabriel who is a servant and creation of God.
+Hence, there is nothing special or divine about Jesus (PBUH) being called the Son of God and Jesus (PBUH) should not be worshiped and neither the Angel Gabriel as they are both servants and creations of God.
 God refers to the “Trinity” in the Quran:

 “They have certainly disbelieved, (those) who say, ‘God is the third of three.’
 (Rather) there is none worthy of worship except One (God).
 And if they do not desist from what they are saying, there will surely afflict the disbelievers among them a painful punishment.
 So will they not repent to God and seek His forgiveness?
 And God is Forgiving and Merciful.
 The Messiah (Jesus), son of Mary, was no more than a Messenger before whom many Messengers have passed away; and his mother adhered wholly to truthfulness, and they both ate food (as other mortals do).
 Look at how We make Our signs clear to them; and see how they are deluded!”
 (Quran 5:73-75)